vishnucs666/snake_game/README.md

 ``````
 By using this code in each arrow key press it will show that which arrow key is pressed in the browsers web console.

+### Step 4 : Snake movement

+In this step move the snake to any position on a specified key press.
+This is the point where the snake movement logic comes.

+Consider this as the initial stage with the canvas having 25*25 grids and 4 snake body cells.